LauraSkak/NanoCAH/README.md

 ##### Assemble haplotypes

 The last step is stitching blocks together to make haplotypes.
 If two blocks comes from the same haplotype but contains a large deletion or insertion, then there will be a left and right grouping of that haplotype.
+After the final haplotype assembly a consensus sequence is made for each haplotype and in the case of a deletion or insertion, the two sides are compared to find the optimal overlap.

 ... missing figure showing how blocks are stitched together ...

+##### Things to consider

+In the cases of complete homozygozity a consensus sequence will be made and named "unphasable".
+It is still possible to remove read mappings in the cases of multimapping, but if there is a deletion in a completely homozygotic regions, the software will not be able to correctly stitch the two sides, which will cause the consensus sequence to have an unintended duplication.
+Although this is true, it still improves the ability to call variants for the sample.

 ### FAQ